-The project area is located on Main Street in Downtown Worcester.
-BETA’s work consisted of designing a traffic control operational center by integrating multiple closed loop systems into the existing and outdated traffic control center.
+Located on Main Street in Downtown Worcester, this project consisted of designing a traffic control operational center by integrating multiple closed loop systems into the existing and outdated traffic control center.
 The system consists of 11 signal locations with future add on for more intersections.
 The remote traffic control operational center has the ability to provide real time traffic information to the City’s engineering department as well as remote locations outside of Worcester.
 The command center was integrated with 50” flat screen monitors capturing live traffic conditions as well as traffic surveillance.

 The project included the upgrade of local signal equipment with new controllers, traffic software, detection system, communication equipment (video encoders), Ethernet, fiber optic patch panels, distribution amplifiers, wireless communication, and fiber optic network.
 Video detection systems provide three consolidated functions: vehicle local and system detections, traffic surveillance, and live traffic monitoring.
 The improvements also upgraded the existing closed loop system with the latest traffic signal control equipped with Intelligent Transportation System (ITS) capability such as Adaptive Traffic Signal Control and Peer to Peer system operation.
 This provided an adaptive signal timing control operation based on real time, on-demand traffic conditions.